 Having recently travelled to the peninsula myself, I can state categorically that the region is aesthetically sublime; craggy volcanic rocks, ancestors to the lava flows that once seared the landscape, are now blanketed with luminous green moss.

 Deep craters and hollowed out calderas sculpt a panorama surrounded by the rolling white horses of the North Atlantic.
-And all the while, Snæfellsjökull itself towers over all before it; a steep, emboldening mountain, tipped with a sharp and frosty crown, demanding a respect that is non-translatable into words.
+And all the while, Snæfellsjökull itself towers overall before it; a steep, emboldening mountain, tipped with a sharp and frosty crown, demanding the respect that is non-translatable into words.

 The National and University Library of Iceland opened its door in 1994, merging the former national library, Landsbókasafn Íslands (est. 1818), and the University Library (est. 1940).
 Here, visitors will find an enormous wealth of books, magazines, videos and other source documents, as well as ample space to study, concentrate and find some hush.